 After dinner, take a final stroll by Pulteney Bridge and The Weir.
 Both are beautifully lit up at night, making for a romantic and tranquil end to your day in Bath.

-Whether you’re admiring the historic grandeur of Bath Abbey, exploring the Roman Baths, or enjoying a coffee break at one of the city’s top cafes, Bath offers something for everyone.
-As a local who spent 10 years falling in love with this city, I hope this one day in Bath itinerary helps you make the most of your visit.
-From its historic charm to its modern delights, Bath is truly a city you won’t forget.
+Whether you’re admiring the historic beauty of Bath Abbey, exploring the Roman Baths, or enjoying a coffee break at one of the city’s top cafes, Bath offers something for everyone.
+As a local who spent 10 years falling in love with this city, I hope this one day in Bath itinerary helps you make the most of your visit!